As architects and architecture students, one of our favourite topics we like to discuss and keep up to date on is the ‘architect’s salary’.

-Currently figures from the AEC Industry Salary Report (to be soon updated for 2019) have the US and Canada ranking high above most other countries, however it is Asia, Australia and New Zealand that provide the highest pay for architects and construction professionals.
+Currently figures from the AEC Industry Salary Report have the US and Canada ranking high above most other countries, however it is Asia, Australia and New Zealand that provide the highest pay for architects and construction professionals.

-Those who reside in other countries need to work a little harder and think outside of the “standard” architectural box to increase their salary beyond their own national averages, as we discuss here.
+Those who reside in other countries need to work a little harder and think outside of the “standard” architectural box to increase their salary beyond their own national averages, as we discuss in further detail below.

 Your location within these countries will also heavily influence your wage, as large city based firms on average pay more due their higher level of opportunities and career progression.
 Though the work is often less design based and more repetitive than smaller design based practices.

 …The increased living costs and/or commute should also be taken into account